GDSL-UL/soft_install/docs/04-otherwin.md

 </div>

-For the sake of this guide, we will assume you download the two files (`gds_py.yml` and `jl_setup.bat`) and the Miniconda installer on the Desktop folder (`C:\Users\username\Desktop`).
+For the sake of this guide, we will assume you download the `jl_setup.bat` file and the Miniconda installer on the Desktop folder (`C:\Users\username\Desktop`).
 You do not need to choose this folder but, if you use a different one, please adjust all instructions below accordingly.

 ### Minicoda Install {#miniconda_install .unlisted .unnumbered}